okfn/opendefinition/source/open-definition-dev.markdown

 A **license** is open if its terms satisfy the following conditions:

+## Mandatory Permissions

+*TODO*: not sure I like these subject headers, but they help clarify where I'm going with this.

 ### 1. Use

 The **license** must allow use of the licensed work for any purpose.

 *Note on the change*: This may make obsolete, or be merged with, the two "no discrimination against..." clauses (or force them to be more clear and consistent with each other?)

 ### 2. Redistribution

 The **license** must allow redistribution of the licensed work, including sale, either on its own or as part of a package made from works from many different sources.
 The license must not require a royalty or other fee for such sale or distribution.

 *Note on the change*: This switches to a positive obligation, parallel to FSF Freedom 2.
-Goal is to make Sec.
-11 redundant.

 ### 3. Modification

 The **license** must allow creation of derivatives of the licensed work, and must allow the derivatives to be distributed under the terms of the original licensed work.

 *Comment: Note that this clause does not prevent the use of 'copyleft' or share-alike licenses that require redistribution of modifications